Attorneys in the United States: Bar examinations

-Each US state and similar jurisdiction (e.g. territories under federal control) sets its own rules for bar admission (or privilege to practice law), which can lead to different admission standards among states.
-In most cases, a person who is "admitted" to the bar is thereby a "member" of the particular bar.
+Each US state and similar jurisdiction (e.g. territories under federal control) sets its own rules for bar admission, which can lead to different admission standards among states.
+In most cases, a person who is admitted to the bar is thereby a member of the particular bar.

 In the canonical case, lawyers seeking admission must earn a Juris Doctor degree from a law school approved by the jurisdiction, and then pass a bar exam administered by it.
 Typically, there is also a character and fitness evaluation, which includes a background check.
 However, there are exceptions to each of these requirements.

 A lawyer who is admitted in one state is not automatically allowed to practice in any other.
 Some states have reciprocal agreements that allow attorneys from other states to practice without sitting for another full bar exam; such agreements differ significantly among the states.

 In 1763, Delaware created the first bar exam with other American colonies soon following suit.

 The bar examination in most U.S. states and territories is at least two days long (a few states have three-day exams).
-It consists of essay questions, usually testing knowledge of the state's own law (usually subjects such as wills, trusts and community property, which always vary from one state to another).
+It consists of essay questions, usually testing knowledge of the state's own law.
 Some jurisdictions choose to use the Multistate Essay Examination (MEE), drafted by the NCBE since 1988, for this purpose.
 Others may draft their own questions with this goal in mind, while some states both draft their own questions and use the MEE.
-Some jurisdictions administer complicated questions that specifically test knowledge of that state's law.
+Some jurisdictions administer questions that specifically test knowledge of that state's law.

 Bar exams also usually consist of the Multistate Bar Examination, which is a multiple-choice standardized test created and sold to participating state bar examiners by the National Conference of Bar Examiners since 1972.
 The MBE contains 200 questions which test six subjects based upon principles of common law and Article 2 of the Uniform Commercial Code.

 The State of Washington has a separate Law Clerk program under Rule Six of the Washington Court Admission to Practice Rules.
 A college graduate of good moral character may be accepted into the four-year Rule Six Law Clerk Program, obtain employment in a law firm or with a judge for at least 30 hours a week and study a prescribed Course of Study under a tutor.
 After successful completion of the program, a law clerk may take the Washington State Bar Exam and, upon passing, will be admitted as an attorney into the Washington State Bar Association.